kutsukos/SweeDKutsukosWorkflow/README.md

 This script creates a pdf file named "sweed.plot.pdf", that contains the plots we wanted to create.

+Insertions' plots with points that exceed the threshold are considered to have evidence for positive selection.

 <br>

 ## CITATIONS <a name="cite"></a>